FluffyBullet/exertFitness/README.md

 ## <u>Designing of the Website</u>
    ### Structure of the site
+   I've chosen the site to have a clear and easy to use navigation hosted over 3 seperate pages.<br>
+   <strong>Page 1</strong>
+   This page is the main introduction to the companies website.
+Overall image should be friendly, informative and proving why the potential client should progress further.<br>
+   <strong>Page 2</strong>
+   Allowing the user to view the services provided more in-depth with prcing details and locations or accessibility.
+Informtion should still be simple and easy to use, making decisive (locational) information available at the start.<br>
+   <strong>Page 3</strong>
+   Final page is a resource used during training/logging, allowing users to check their calorie intakes.
+With this feature on the main website free for all to use, the information provided may help gain clientell (as their information will be tracked on a spreadsheet) whilst providing a guide to the user of estimated calories for the dedicated meals.

    ### Color Scheme
+   1. Exert Fitness had previously created a logo, presenting a color-scheme for the company and how it is displayed.
+This was originally Dark Blue and Red, but since changed with consultation with designing artist.
+This since changed to the current light blue for the male models and light pink on the female models, overall making more approachable for both/all geneders.
    ### Font Selection
    ### Mobile Design
    For mobile phones, the width of screens are limited with widths and selection area.
 To counter this, the wireframe created follows a simple flow with exception of two fields where the image is related to the information adjacent and less volume.<br>